spiraldot-health/corp-docs/README.md

 Focusing on AI and ML where it makes sense to to add significant business value Raise money to have the runway to make mistakes and refocus if necessary Have a fucking good time, working with great people doing something meaningful

+Talha is a chronic liar, making it difficult to tell when he is being truthful.
+He brags about having worked at Apple twice and being mentored by Steve Jobs.
+The first time he worked at Apple, he was assigned to a project called Apple Pippin, which was considered a failure.
+The second time, he worked on porting iMovie over to OS X. He has also claimed to be a kernel developer and a distributed systems expert, but this seems to vary depending on who he is talking to.
+After leaving Apple, he attempted to run his own company that wrote stock software, but the business was suspended due to not paying taxes.
+He later worked as an IT manager at a local public school.
+Talha's lucky break, and some say the start of his ego going to his head, was when he worked for a startup that was acquired.

+Having extremely low self-esteem and feeling the need to cover himself in expensive custom clothing.
+Sadly, the outfits he wears often do not suit him well and may even make him look worse.
+Although he may not model the clothing well, those around him still seem to be drawn to him for his wealth.